asrob-uc3m/robotDevastation-developer-manual/en/game-state.md

 It also starts the video and audio and enables both the user input and the robot controller.

 ## Loop
+In the Loop the game gets input events, process them accordingly and updates the screen.

 ## Cleanup
+If it arrived to this state after requesting exit, it disables all the involved managers.

 ## Transitions
+If health arrives to 0, you die and go to the DeadState.

+If exit is requested, it finishes the game.